sheikhmdsamiul/Fine-tuned-T5-for-Text-Summarization/README.md

 # Fine-tuned-T5-for-Text-Summarization
-This repository contains a T5 model fine-tuned for generating summaries of news articles.
+This repository contains an IPython Notebook where the T5-small model is fine-tuned for generating summaries of large text contexts.
 The T5 model (Text-To-Text Transfer Transformer) is a powerful pre-trained model for various NLP tasks, including summarization.
-This model is specifically trained on the multi_news dataset to create concise and informative summaries of news documents.
+This model is specifically trained on the multi_news dataset to create concise and informative summaries.